Analogues of Finite Blaschke Products as Inner Functions: Introduction and Background

 for some constants $c_0, c_1, \ldots, c_n \in \C$.
 Further, each term in the sum can be seen as a scalar multiple of the Szeg\H{o} kernel, $s_{\lambda}(z) = 1/(1-\overline{\lambda}z)$, $\lambda \in \D$.
 Noting that $s_0(z) = 1$, we have

-Further, the Szeg\H{o} kernel is the \textit{reproducing kernel} for $H^2$.
-Namely, for every $\lambda \in \D$ and every $f \in H^2$, $\langle f, s_\lambda \rangle_{H^2} = f(\lambda)$.
+Further, the Szeg\H{o} kernel is the \textit{reproducing kernel} for $H^2$, which means that for every $\lambda \in \D$ and every $f \in H^2$, $\langle f, s_\lambda \rangle_{H^2} = f(\lambda)$.
 Consequently, every Blaschke product with simple zeros can be seen as a linear combination of reproducing kernels.
 If $B$ also has repeated zeros, certain derivatives of kernel functions will also be needed in the linear combination.
 Nonetheless, it turns out this observation actually characterizes finite Blaschke products among inner functions: an $H^2$-inner function $f$ is a finite Blaschke product if and only if $f$ is a linear combination of reproducing kernels and their derivatives.

 We will prove this result in a more general setting in Theorem \ref{modified_le}.
 Toward this generalization, we note that the Hardy space $H^2$ is just one example of a function space where point evaluation can be recovered via its inner product.
 Spaces of this type are known as \textit{reproducing kernel Hilbert spaces} (RKHS).
 The aim of this paper is to show, working in a general class of RKHSs, and using a generalized definition of inner, that there are analogous inner functions characterized as certain linear combinations of reproducing kernels.
 We call functions characterized in this way \textit{analogues of finite Blaschke products}.
 Further, we show precisely how these functions arise as certain Gram determinants, or as certain projections onto shift-invariant subspaces generated by polynomials.